CookieKiller361/Minecraft_Mods/README.md

 to install the modpack you have to drag the modpack.zip into the Prism Launcher

 To use this version of Minecraft you need to install java Version 21 (JDK 21) - Link here: https://www.oracle.com/java/technologies/downloads/#jdk21-windows

+___
+# installation
+1. Download and isntall Java 21
+2. Download and Install Prism Launcher
+3. Add Your Minecraft Account to the Launcher (Mojang or Microsoft)
+4. Download the Modpack.zip.
+5. Drag and Drop the Modpack.zip into the Prism Launcher.
+6. Double klick on the "Server Test Modpack" icon or single click and hit start, to start the Game, have fun!